vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *śrīcakra* being at the same time the prescription of a yogic practice.
 This is one more instance of the tantric association of ritual and yoga.

-Now *li ṅgas* are described as present in the same places: The self-existing *li ṅga* , the *bāṇali ṅga* and the *itara* , then the supreme
+Now *liṅgas* are described as present in the same places: The self-existing *liṅga* , the *bāṇaliṅga* and the *itara* , then the supreme

 \[one\], O Dear One, are present in the *pīṭhas* . //44//

-They shine like gold, \[like\] the bandhūka fl ower, the autumn
+They shine like gold, \[like\] the bandhūka flower, the autumn

 moon.
-The great *svayambhuli ṅga* is surrounded by the vowels and is three-pronged. //45// The *bāṇali ṅga* , triangular, is encircled by the phonemes from *KA* to *TA* . \[The *itara* \] is shaped like the round fl ower of the Kadamba and is encircled by the letters from *THA* to *SA* . //46// The supreme *li ṅga* is subtle; it is enclosed by all the phonemes.
+The great *svayambhuliṅga* is surrounded by the vowels and is three-pronged. //45// The *bāṇaliṅga* , triangular, is encircled by the phonemes from *KA* to *TA* . \[The *itara* \] is shaped like the round flower of the Kadamba and is encircled by the letters from *THA* to *SA* . //46// The supreme *liṅga* is subtle; it is enclosed by all the phonemes.
 It is the *bindu* , root of supreme bliss, arising from the eternal plane. //47//

-*svayambhūr bāṇali ṅgaṁ ca itaraṁ ca paraṁ puna ḥ * /
+*svayambhūr bāṇaliṅgaṁ ca itaraṁ ca paraṁ puna ḥ * /

-*pīṭheṣvetāni li ṅgāni saṁsthitāni varānane* //44//
+*pīṭheṣvetāni liṅgāni saṁsthitāni varānane* //44//

 *hemabandhūkakusumaśaraccandranibhāni tu* /

-*svarāvṛtaṁ trikūṭaṁ ca mahāli ṅgaṁ svayambhuvam* //45//
+*svarāvṛtaṁ trikūṭaṁ ca mahāliṅgaṁ svayambhuvam* //45//

-*kāditāntākṣaravṛtaṁ bāṇali ṅgaṁ trikoṇakam* /
+*kāditāntākṣaravṛtaṁ bāṇaliṅgaṁ trikoṇakam* /

 *kadambagolakākāraṁ thādisāntākṣarāvṛtam* //46//

-*sūkṣmarūpaṁ samastārṇavṛtaṁ paramali ṅgakam* /
+*sūkṣmarūpaṁ samastārṇavṛtaṁ paramaliṅgakam* /

 *bindurūpaṁ parānandakandaṁ nityapadoditam* //47//

-The *sādhaka* is to imagine these *li ṅgas* as being on the same places as the *pīṭhas* : three on the three angles of the inner triangle, the fourth on the *bindu* in the center.
-Since *li ṅgas* are icons of Śiva, we may assume that to conceive them as placed on the *pīṭhas* , the seats of the Goddess, is to mark symbolically the co-presence \(the *saṁketa* \), the union, of these two, male and female, aspects of the supreme deity.
+The *sādhaka* is to imagine these *liṅgas* as being on the same places as the *pīṭhas* : three on the three angles of the inner triangle, the fourth on the *bindu* in the center.
+Since *liṅgas* are icons of Śiva, we may assume that to conceive them as placed on the *pīṭhas* , the seats of the Goddess, is to mark symbolically the co-presence \(the *saṁketa* \), the union, of these two, male and female, aspects of the supreme deity.
 23

-A *li ṅga* is an icon of Śiva of any aspect, shape, or material, not necessarily the more or less visibly phallic image one usually means when using the term.
-24 *Li ṅgas* are classifi ed in Tantras or in iconography manuals under diff erent names and categories, notably that of “special” \( *śiṣṭ a* \) *li ṅgas* , which is the case of those mentioned here, where their shape and color are specifi ed for the adept to visualize them.
+A *liṅga* is an icon of Śiva of any aspect, shape, or material, not necessarily the more or less visibly phallic image one usually means when using the term.
+24 *Liṅgas* are classifi ed in Tantras or in iconography manuals under diff erent names and categories, notably that of “special” \( *śiṣṭ a* \) *liṅgas* , which is the case of those mentioned here, where their shape and color are specifi ed for the adept to visualize them.

-The self-existing \( *svayambhu* \) *li ṅga* is normally any sort of natural object that has been declared to be a visible icon of Śiva.
+The self-existing \( *svayambhu* \) *liṅga* is normally any sort of natural object that has been declared to be a visible icon of Śiva.
 In the present

 42
 case, it is described as three-pronged \(that is, says the Dī , having three *bindus* on its summit\) and golden in color. *Bāṇalingas* , as a rule, consist mostly of quartz and are egg-shaped pebbles.
 Here it is triangular and red.
-The *itaralingas* , as their names indicate \( *itara* means “other”\), are normally all other sorts of *li ṅgas* .
+The *itaralingas* , as their names indicate \( *itara* means “other”\), are normally all other sorts of *liṅgas* .
 Here it is said to be round like a ball and white.
-The *parali ṅga* is colorless, invisible, since it is above the fi eld of the senses.
+The *paraliṅga* is colorless, invisible, since it is above the fi eld of the senses.
 It is, says the Dī , “the root made of bliss of the liana extending from *A* to *KṣA* whose boughs are the \[levels of the Word\] *paśyantī* , 25 etc., and whose imperishable root is the supreme \( *parā* \) word.
 It ‘arises from the eternal plane’ because the *mātṛkā* is eternal.
-This *li ṅga* arises as the primordial vibration \( *prathamaspanda* \) 26 from the eternal plane which is to be reached by all those who wish to be liberated from the fetters of this world.”
+This *liṅga* arises as the primordial vibration \( *prathamaspanda* \) 26 from the eternal plane which is to be reached by all those who wish to be liberated from the fetters of this world.”

 Here, too, the phonemes of the Sanskrit alphabet are present but in their subtle form, as the *mātṛkā* , the “mother” of the phonemes, not as utterable phonic elements.
-The vowels are associated with the *svayambhuli ṅga* since they are of a higher nature than the consonants, associated with the *bāṇa* and *itara li ṅgas* , whereas the whole alphabet, the totality of the power of the Word, is associated with the supreme *li ṅga* .
+The vowels are associated with the *svayambhuliṅga* since they are of a higher nature than the consonants, associated with the *bāṇa* and *itara liṅgas* , whereas the whole alphabet, the totality of the power of the Word, is associated with the supreme *liṅga* .

 Such are the *kula* and *kaula* entities expressed by the whole mantra taken as a whole with its three *bījas* . //48//